uhire/uhire.github.io/index.md

 Other imports are used as well throughout the components directory and the pages directory to incorporate the purpose of the application built.

 ## Naming Conventions
-Pascal Case was used as the naming convention of the JSX files.
+* Pascal Case was used as the naming convention of the JSX files.
 For example, StudentHome.jsx.
-Camel Case was used as the naming convention for the naming of variables.
+* Camel Case was used as the naming convention for the naming of variables.
 For example, emailRegex.

 ## Data Model
 The Uhire data model uses four different Javascript classes, [StudentCollection](https://github.com/uhire/uhire-app/blob/master/app/imports/api/stuff/student.js), [InterestCollection](https://github.com/uhire/uhire-app/blob/master/app/imports/api/stuff/interests.js), [CompanyCollection](https://github.com/uhire/uhire-app/blob/master/app/imports/api/company/company.js), and [PositionCollection](https://github.com/uhire/uhire-app/blob/master/app/imports/api/position/position.js).
 You can add a new item to each collection or you can get an item from each collection, depending on what kind of operation you want to do.

 ## Style
-The style used for Uhire is the same style for Semantic-UI-React.
-The basic CSS is used for every page generated in the application.
+The style used for Uhire is the same style based on Semantic-UI CSS.
+The [CSS](https://github.com/uhire/uhire-app/blob/master/app/client/style.css) was used for every page generated in the application.
 The style we decided to implement was to put the nav-bar on the top followed by the contents of the body, while also leaving some color in the background, so the site isn't plain.

 ## Authorization
 The landing page is public to all users, whether they have accounts or not.
 A user must sign up and login to gain access to either the student role or company role.
 The student role has access to the student home page, landing page, and browse company page.
 The company role has access to the company home page, landing page, and browse student page.